A selection of fruit and vegetables laying on a table

 • Reduces UV damage — Sweet potato contains vitamin A, an important vitamin for treating sun-damaged skin.
 Additionally, sweet potatoes contain folate.
 Folate deficiencies are suggested to increase your sensitivity to UV damage.

-Fun fact: Sweet potato may also be the secret hair-nourishing food you’ve been looking for.
+Fun fact: Sweet potatoes may also be the secret hair-nourishing food you’ve been looking for.
 They contain many nutrients known to support hair, ranging from Vitamin B and Potassium to Vitamin C and Zinc.
 However, more studies are required to understand the link between sweet potatoes and hair health and growth.

 Try this: BBQ Chicken Stuffed Sweet Potatoes